WDDETER/XYZMathKit/README.md

 # XYZMathKit
-Fast, Lean, and fairly accurate math kit for applications!
+Fast, Lean, and fairly accurate math kit for applications in C!

 No SIMD or ASM!